Diftic/StarCitizenShaderDeletion/README.md

 Please note that this is my first ever Python project, written in PyCharm.
 And no, i did not do the print("hello world") , that was actually my second project...   sorry... this whole project was coded with assistance from Claude 4.5, and with close to zero pre-existing coding knowledge.

-If you want to give feedback, and feedback is something i welcome, please be as precise and descriptive as possible, as i am unfamiliar with most coding terms.
+If you want to give feedback, and feedback is something i welcome, please be as precise and descriptive as possible, as i am unfamiliar with most coding terms, and i still got my training wheels on (helmet and kneepads too).